 Spotlight On Teaching

-Dr. Deborah Wendland, Assistant Professor of Physical Therapy, recently completed a study on the effect of 3-D toy models on anatomical and biomechanical learning relative to self-reported spatial ability for first year Doctor of Physical Therapy students.
+Dr. Deborah Wendland, Associate Professor of Physical Therapy, recently completed a study on the effect of 3-D toy models on anatomical and biomechanical learning relative to self-reported spatial ability for first year Doctor of Physical Therapy students.
 Dr. Wendland instructed students in the use of Tinkertoy® construction sets to create 3-D models of the hip to demonstrate anatomical and biomechanical properties of this joint.
 Students completed a survey of spatial ability and pre- and posttest quizzes on the content.
 Results demonstrated improvement in student pretest to posttest scores, regardless of student self-reported spatial abilities.
 According to Dr. Wendland, “This study supports the importance of using multi-modal teaching strategies to meet diverse student needs.”
 This project was funded by a College of Health Professions Scholarship of Teaching and Learning grant.
 Dr. Wendland presented this project at the 2016 Combined Sectional Meeting of the American Physical Therapy Association, and is preparing a manuscript of the results for future publication.